DanielLanghann/dataset-datastore-recommendation-system/README.md

 # Dataset Datastore Recommendation System (DDRS)

-A Django REST API system for managing and recommending datastores for datasets.
+A Django REST API system with React frontend for managing and recommending datastores for datasets.

 ## Quick Start with Docker